 Clean Energy Task Force

-Seattle Public Schools is forming the Superintendent’s Clean Energy Task Force to help Seattle Public Schools chart a path to transition the district away from fossil fuel use for operations by 2040, and to transition to 100% carbon-free renewable energy while improving student health and supporting more sustainable and equitable communities.
+Seattle Public Schools is forming the Superintendent’s Clean Energy Task Force to help SPSSeattle Public Schools More chart a path to transition the district away from fossil fuel use for operations by 2040, and to transition to 100% carbon-free renewable energy while improving student health and supporting more sustainable and equitable communities.
+(The task force was identified in Board Resolution 2020/21-18)

-Seattle Public Schools currently uses fossil fuels to heat buildings, prepare food, and power the district’s service, delivery, and transportation vehicles.
+SPSSeattle Public Schools More currently uses fossil fuels to heat buildings, prepare food, and power the district’s service, delivery, and transportation vehicles.
 The Clean Energy Task Force will focus on strategies to identify and replace these fossil fuels with renewable electric energy sources between now and 2040.

 Topics which will likely be discussed by the Task Force include: